Estate Taxes and Life Insurance Transfers

 - Change the named beneficiary on the policy; or

-How to Transfer Life Insurance Policies
+Two Methods to Transfer Life Insurance Policies

 After the transfer has been completed, the new owner is responsible for making all premium payments.
 If you continue to make the payments on the policy, the IRS may view this as evidence that you are still the true owner and will count any life insurance proceeds in your estate for tax purposes.